-We believe that the best e-signature software overall is Adobe Sign.
+We believe that the best e-signature software overall is Adobe Sign (opens in new tab).
 It's packed with features, it's secure, legally sound, and it offers an impressive level of automation.
 Even better, it's available in a bundle with Adobe Acrobat Pro DC, which tops our list of the best PDF editors.
-See the deal below to get Adobe's software (or keep an eye on our Creative Cloud discount page), or read on for other e-signature software options.

 Other tools are worth looking at for specific purposes.
 See below for our full guide to the best e-signature software available today.
 We explain the pros and cons of each, and what situations they can serve you for.

 The best e-signature software right now